franpanteli/Python-Bootcamp-Module-7-Python-Capstone-Project-1/README.md

 # Module-7-Python-Capstone-Project-1

 ### Repository Overview
 This repository contains a library of my notes and Jupyter notebooks for the seventh module of a Python 'bootcamp.'
 This was an in-depth Udemy course with a focus on foundational Python concepts and projects.
-This repository contains my work for the first capstone project in the course.
+This repository contains my work for the first capstone project in this course.

 ### Course Details
 - **Course URL:** [The Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/?couponCode=ST18MT62524)